IBM/resilient-java-microservices-with-istio/README.md

 * `mvn clean package` in each ../sample.microservicebuilder.* projects

-Now, use the following commands to build the microservers containers.
+Now, use the following commands to build the microservice containers.

 Build the web-app microservice container